graxlabs/grax-connector-framework/README.md

 The GRAX Connector Framework is used by all GRAX connectors to execute snapshot reports to make them quickly and easily done.
 The goal is to ensure that all snapshot logic executed in all connectors is unified ensuring data experience is the same across multiple mediums.
 If you are updating the framework you must ```npm update``` packages below, test, and validate changes.
 Please use issues above to report any exceptions, bugs, and requests.
 If you would like to Collect, Protect, and reuse your Salesforce History please email [Sales@grax.com](mailto:sales@grax.com?subject=GRAX%20Connector%20Framework%20Request).
 Salesforce history can be reused in any and every application quickly and easily.

+### GRAX API
+The GRAX Connector Framework is a javascript wrapper to the [GRAX API](https://apidocs.grax.io/) to ease the burden of tightly incorporating Salesforce historical snapshots into any and every application.
+The Connector Framework acts as a proxy for connector logic to the [GRAX API's](https://apidocs.grax.io/) reducing the friction, barrier, and time to release connectors.
+The GRAX Connector Framework is utilized by GRAX developed connectors as well as partner developed connectors.

 ### Sample Business Cases
 * [Using Customer Service Analytics to Reduce Churn and Costs](https://www.grax.com/blog/using-customer-service-analytics-to-reduce-churn-and-costs/)
 * [Create Snapshot Reports With Our Salesforce Excel Connector](https://www.grax.com/blog/create-snapshot-reports-with-our-salesforce-excel-connector/)